hughobrien/psu-constitution/README.md

 10. Absence from more than two consecutive meetings in the year without apologies by an eligible member shall be deemed a submission of and automatic acceptance of resignation.

-11. The PSU shall follow the procedures and processes as outlined in Schedule 3 (Meeting Regulations) of this constitution.
+11. The PSU shall follow the procedures and processes as outlined in Schedule 3: Meeting Regulations.

 ## Article 8: Executive